lewmoore/CV/README.md

 #### Adaptable
 During my time as a technical recruiter, I have worked in many different teams with a lot of different people.
 This has allowed me to become very adaptable in the way that I work.
 I am able to work outside of my comfort zone and learn how to work effectively in several different environments.
 I have worked with several different organisations, ranging from a start up with around 20 people, to a global technology consultancy.

+## Education

+#### Makers Academy (November 2017 - March 2018)

+I am a Fullstack Developer and was one of the first six to be offered a place on the Makers Academy Fellowship.
+Being at Makers Academy has reinforced my love for technology, shown me the benefits of modern Software Engineering processes as well as broadening my technical horizons and feeding my curiosity.

+I discovered my passion for the tech industry whilst I was a Technical Recruiter and this led me to begin to learn as much as I could about the IT industry through speaking with Engineers, attending meetups and discussing roles with clients.
+I then began to teach myself how to code, starting with Ruby, Javascript and a small amount of Java.

+My technical curiosity has led me down several different paths, the most interesting being DevOps and Blockchain technologies.

+- OOP, TDD, Clean Code
+- Agile/XP
+- Ruby, Rails, JavaScript
+- RSpec, Jasmine

 ## Projects
 | Project(link) | Tech Stack    | Approach  |
 | ------------- |:-------------:| :----------:|